-This balm is supplied in a box containing two 30 ml tubes.
-We post immediately but please allow 10-15 days to arrive – if it does not please contact us.
-Unfortunately we do not supply outside the UK.
+This balm is supplied in a box containing one or two 15 ml oval tubes.
+We post immediately, but please allow 10-15 days to arrive in the UK and 21 days internationally.

 How to use Dupuytren’s Relief balm

-Massage in and around thickening twice a day for at least one minute as demonstrated below.
-If the balm is difficult to squeeze out of the tube then try warming the tube a little..
+Massage in and around the thickening twice a day for at least one minute as demonstrated below.
+If the balm is difficult to squeeze out of the tube then try warming the tube a little.

 Stretch and exercise the hands after applying the balm, again for at least two minutes.
 You should apply some tension on to the tendons and ligaments but try not to induce pain as this may cause more damage.
-Before stretching, warm up your hands in warm water or a heat pack.
-Her are some tip on how to best to stretch the palmer ligaments which, to work need to be performed every day:
+Before stretching, warm up your hands in warm water or with a heat pack.
+Here are some tips on how best to stretch the palmar ligaments which.
+In order to work effectively, these should be performed every day.

-- Gently bend your fingers backward from your palm.
+- Gently bend your fingers backwards from your palm

-- With your fingers on the edge of a table, palm down, then lift the palm upward gradually, keeping your fingers flat.
+- With your fingers on the edge of a table lift the palm upwards gradually, keeping your fingers flat

 - Rotate the wrist from side to side

-- Do not over stretch and cause pain which may be counter productive
+- Do not overstretch and cause pain as this may be counterproductive

 Protect your hands:

-- Avoid a tight grip on tools by building up the handles with pipe insulation or cushion tape.
+- Avoid a painful grip on tools by covering the handles with pipe insulation or cushion tape